hyxos/www.tzi.cards/content/entries/game-play/index.md

 By now, if you have been paying attention and are starting to get to know your way around the TZI Glyphs, you'll probably have noticed that the TZI Glyphs on the default *formation card* aren't just any TZI Glyphs.
 That's right, they are all TZI Glyphs of a certain element, that element being *earth*.
 (If you still don't get it, no worries.
 Check out [The Antomy of a TZI Glyph](tzi-glyph "The Anatomy of a TZI Glyph"))

-That's because in addition to the *color* of the cards, the *dots* on the TZI Glyphs tell you what *element* the card is.
+That's because in addition to the *colour* of the cards, the *dots* on the TZI Glyphs tell you what *element* the card is.

 And the glyph for Tǔ Zǐ is the most simple of them all.
 It's just a centered, yellow, *vertical line*.
-That's because when there are *no dots*, we are always dealing with a TZI Glyph of the element earth.
+That's because when there are *no dots*, we are always dealing with a TZI Glyph of the [element](elements "Elements") earth.

 <img alt="Tǔ Zǐ" src="images/25_earth_rat_glyph.png" style="width: 100px;"/>
 <br />